raspberrypi/documentation/configuration/wireless/wireless-cli.md

 }
 ```

-If you have two networks in range, you can add the priority option to chose between them.
+If you have two networks in range, you can add the priority option to choose between them.
 The network in range, with the highest priority, will be the one that is connected.

 ```
 network={